IBM/aspera-cli/docs/README.erb.md

 In order to use the `admin` commands, the user must provide the path to the database folder:

 - i.e. a folder containing a subfolder named `.private-asp`.
-- By default it is the local synchronized folder.
+- By default, it is the local synchronized folder.
 - If an alternate folder is specified for the database, then specify it.
 - If this folder contains only one session information (i.e. a folder containing the `snap.db` file), it will be used by default.
 - Else, the user must specify a session name in the optional `Hash`, in the `name` key.